bjornmeansbear/lectureScripts/ClimateDesigners.md

 ## Climate Design

-A quick preface: Climate designers is the initial work of Sarah Harrison and Marc Obrien... they're the main organizers and instrgators of the climatedesigner.org stuff, as well as the networking site, https://climate-designers.mn.co/ … And then Eric Benson and myself are helping to get the educators stuff off the ground.
+A quick preface: Climate designers is the initial work of Sarah Harrison and Marc Obrien... they're the main organizers and instrgators of the climatedesigner.org stuff, as well as the networking site, https://climate-designers.mn.co/ … And then Eric Benson and I are helping to get the educators stuff off the ground.
 We're still working on that side of things!

 So, Climate Designers.
 What is it; who is it for; why does it exist???